David Bowie: Legacy

 The BBC's Mark Easton argued that Bowie provided fuel for "the creative powerhouse that Britain has become" by challenging future generations "to aim high, to be ambitious and provocative, to take risks", concluding that he had "changed the way the world sees Britain.
 And the way Britain sees itself".
 In 2006, Bowie was voted the fourth greatest living British icon in a poll held by the BBC's Culture Show.
 Annie Zaleski wrote, "Every band or solo artist who's decided to rip up their playbook and start again owes a debt to Bowie".

-Numerous figures from the music industry whose careers Bowie had influenced paid tribute to him following his death; panegyrics on Twitter (tweets about him peaked at 20,000 a minute an hour after the announcement of his death) also came from outside the entertainment industry, such as those from Cardinal Gianfranco Ravasi, and the German Federal Foreign Office, which thanked Bowie for his part in the fall of the Berlin Wall.

-On 7 January 2017, the BBC broadcast the documentary David Bowie: The Last Five Years.
-A day later, which would have been Bowie's 70th birthday, a charity concert in Brixton was hosted by close friend and actor Gary Oldman.
-A David Bowie walking tour through Brixton was launched, and concerts were held in New York, Los Angeles, Sydney, and Tokyo.

-David Bowie Is
+Outside of music, Bowie is regarded as an influential figure in the fashion industry.
+His musical reinventions came with reinventions in fashion choices.
+He once told the journalist Dylan Jones: "Fashion is something I have always been fascinated with.
+But I've never felt the need to be fashionable myself.
+I enjoyed it when I was young, and of course, I used fashion when it was necessary in my work, but I have never considered myself to be a fashionable person."
+Bowie's early fashion choices explored androgyny, and throughout his career, he collaborated with numerous designers, including Kansai Yamamoto in 1972–1973, Willy Brown in 1979 and Alexander McQueen in 1997.
+According to The Guardians Jess Cartner-Morley, Bowie "made art out of his clothes, his poses [and] his makeup."
+Bowie has been cited as an influence by fashion designers such as Raf Simons, Hedi Slimane, Jean Paul Gaultier and Dries van Noten.

+Although Bowie's sexuality was debated, he is regarded as an influential figure in the LGBTQ community.
+The Canadian singer-songwriter Rae Spoon said that Bowie's personas in the 1970s "defied the ideas of binaries in gender, because you couldn't say he was masculine or feminine".
+Through his androgynous characters such as Ziggy Stardust, Bowie inspired many young people to confront their sexualities during periods when being gay or queer felt alienating.
+Writing for The Independent, Maya Oppenheim wrote that Bowie's "sexual ambiguity helped others gain the impetus to express themselves".

+Exhibitions

 An exhibition of Bowie artefacts, called David Bowie Is, debuted at the Victoria and Albert Museum in 2013.
-It was visited by over 300,000 people, making it one of the most successful exhibitions ever staged at the museum.
-Later that year the exhibition began a world tour which started in Toronto and included stops throughout Europe, Asia and North America before the exhibit ended in 2018 at the Brooklyn Museum.
-The exhibition hosted around 2,000,000 visitors over its run.
+It was visited by more than 300,000 people, making it one of the most successful exhibitions ever staged at the museum.
+Later that year, the exhibition began a world tour that started in Toronto and included stops throughout Europe, Asia and North America before the exhibit ended in 2018 at the Brooklyn Museum.
+The exhibition hosted around 2 million visitors during its run.

+On 13 September 2025, the David Bowie Centre opened at the V&A East Storehouse in Stratford, London.
+The centre hosts rotating exhibitions and houses Bowie's archive.